nychealth/Reusable-Data-Explorer/README.md

 - `index.html` - the template of this Data Explorer
 - JavaScript files in `/assets/js/data-explorer/` - the JS that powers the Data Explorer

 Please do due dilligence before launching your own project using this code.
 Test your data, and features.
-For example, the Citation Function (as written in here) still mentions the NYC Department of Health and Mental Hygiene; this is one of the other things you'll likely want to modify in order to properly adapt this repository for your own uses.
+For example, the Citation Function (as written in here) still mentions the NYC Department of Health and Mental Hygiene; you will likely need to finalize this source code in other ways (like setting the baseURL in the config file) to properly adapt this for your own use.

 ## How this works
-This Data Explorer will display neighborhood-level data with the following views:
+This Data Explorer will display aggregated, neighborhood-level data with the following views:
 - Table
 - Map
 - Trend
 - Correlates (including disparities)

 The markdown file in `/content/_index.md` has frontmatter in `indicators` which reference the IndicatorIDs in `metadata.json`.
-Hugo builds pages by combining the content in a markdown file with a template file; when Hugo builds this site, it will take the IDs in `_index.md`'s frontmatter, look for those IDs in `metadata.json`, and then print the `IndicatorName` field to the page, in the list of datasets.
+Hugo builds pages by combining the content in a markdown file with a template file; when Hugo builds this site, it will take the IDs in `_index.md`'s frontmatter, look for those IDs in `metadata.json`, and then print each ID's `IndicatorName` field to the page, in the list of datasets.

 The page will load data for the selected indicator by getting the numeric data file, `[IndicatorID].json`, that corresponds to the chosen indicator's `IndicatorID`.
 The page will also look at that indicator's metadata (in `metadata.json`) for various aspects of the indicator: what measures it has, what time periods, what geographies.
 It will use this metadata to:
 - Filter `[IndicatorID].json` prepare a data object that it delivers to the table or visualizations for rendering on the page
-- Create the drop-down menus for different interaction options
+- Create the sidebar menus for different interaction options

 The following terms are used in our data:
 - An **indicator** is the organizing unit of these datasets.